 Advanced Threat Prevention

-As part of Cato’s Advanced Threat Protection, Cato offers anti-malware protection and Intrusion Prevention System (IPS) capabilities.
+As part of Cato’s Advanced Threat Protection, Cato offers next-generation anti-malware (NGAM) protection and Intrusion Prevention System (IPS) capabilities.
 Both services inspect WAN and Internet traffic.
-Additionally, Cato PoPs inspect TLS-encrypted traffic in the Cato Cloud, so there is no scaling constraints or additional latency.
+Additionally, Cato PoPs inspect TLS-encrypted traffic in the massively-scalable Cato Cloud, so there is no scaling constraints with on-premises equipment or additional latency from cloud-based traffic inspection.

 IPS Protection Engine